Permanent Clock

 The 555 timer that I use has a maximum frequency of $3\text{ MHz}$.
 So I tried out higher clock rates to see up to what point the CPU could still hold up.

-It turns out that the closer you get to the 555’s max frequency, the less accurate the provided formulas become.
-I’ve attempted MANY combinations of RA/RB and capacitors to get a clock rate close to 2.5MHz; and the lower the value of any single component(The capacitor or one of the two resistors); the more arbitrary the clock rate.
-I found that the diode used matters more than anything else.
+The closer the 555 gets to its maximum frequency, the less accurate its formulas become.
+I tried many combinations of $R_A$, $R_B$, and capacitors to target a 2.5 MHz clock rate.
+The lower the value of any single component (the capacitor or a resistor), the more unpredictable the clock rate became.
+Ultimately, the choice of diode mattered more than anything else.

-After many trial and error attempts; I ended up with the following values:
+After many trial and error attempts, I ended up with the following values:

-$C = 47pf$
+$C = 47\text{ pF}$

-$\text{Duty cycle = } 22\%$
+$\text{Duty cycle} = 22\%$

 ICs